ks061/OOP-neural-network/src/readme.txt

 - We interpreted "ANN-Name" at the bottom of pg.
 5 of HW2 to be "ANN-<name of contributors>"
 - We interpreted "Input values can be any number between 0 <= x <= 1 only." at the bottom of pg.
-4 of HW2 to truly mean throwing out any input sets that have values that do not fall within the range [0,1].
+4 of HW2 to be contradictory to "Now, you must implement a flexible network with any number of real valued inputs and outputs."
+The latter makes more sense because the neural net should learn based on the provided inputs; the former restriction seems arbitrary.